SPARTA-dev/PDC/README.md

 # PDC
-This is a thin, no installation required PDC (Phase-Distance Correlation) periodogram implementation ([ref](https://ui.adsabs.harvard.edu/abs/2018MNRAS.474L..86Z/abstract)).
+This is a thin, no installation required implementation of the PDC (Phase-Distance Correlation) periodogram ([ref](https://ui.adsabs.harvard.edu/abs/2018MNRAS.474L..86Z/abstract)).

 The full PDC periodogram implementation, alongside other time series and spectrum analysis tools, is implemented in the [SPARTA](https://github.com/SPARTA-dev/SPARTA) package.